 Important note: These are stepped premiums, which increase each year.
 Level premium alternatives exist (covered in detail below) that start higher but remain fixed for extended periods.

 The most striking pattern in life insurance costs is the exponential growth with age.
 On stepped premium structures, costs typically increase by 7-10% per year, resulting in a doubling approximately every 10 years.
-A 30-year-old paying $55/month will face $110/month at 40, $220/month at 50, and $440/month at 60.
+Real LRO API data illustrates this clearly: the cheapest available rate for a male non-smoker with $500k cover rises from $15.52/month at 30, to $38.67/month at 50, to $163.83/month at 60.
+That is a more than 10-fold increase from age 30 to 60 for the lowest-cost insurer — and even the cheapest insurer at 60 costs more than the highest-priced insurer at 45.

 This exponential curve accelerates after age 50.
 The decade from 50 to 60 sees premiums more than double, and the 60-65 period shows even steeper increases.
 This reflects the reality that mortality risk doesn't increase linearly—it accelerates as we age.